-Senior Management Team (Commissioner, Director of Operations, Head of Investigations, Head of Review & Policy and Head of Corporate Services will be required to register all interests publicly
+Senior Management Team (Commissioner, Director of Operations, Head of Investigations, Head of Review & Policy, Head of Corporate Services and Head of Legal Services), will be required to register all interests publicly.
+(Appendix B)

-All other employees are only required to complete the Register of Interest / Secondary Employment form, for occasions where a conflict has been identified and this information will not be published.
+All other employees are only required to complete the Register of Interest form (Appendix A) for occasions where a conflict has been identified and this information will not be published.

-In particular you should make known to your manager:
+In particular you should make known to HR, your Head of Service and your manager:

 - Any relative who is, or close personal friendship with, a police officer or anyone employed by a Chief Constable or a member of anybody affiliated to or associated with overseeing the management of police forces in Scotland or seeking to influence the provision of police services in Scotland or a member of any other relevant authority operating in Scotland. - If it comes to your notice that a police complaint has come in from any person that you know personally or with whom you have a relationship.
-Similarly if an investigation involves anyone you know personally which could lead to allegations of conflicts of interest. - Any personal financial connection with any organisation or company seeking work from the PIRC - Any personal relationship with another employee of the PIRC, the Commissioner or anyone seeking work with the PIRC IF either of the two people concerned are asked to participate in any decision making process which affects the other person (e.g. recruitment, appraisal, discipline, control of resources, etc.).
-The PIRC recognises that relationships and friendships will develop in the workplace and that most of these will give rise to no concern and are a private matter and the relationship need not be declared.
-You may not however put yourself in a position where you are, for example, selecting someone for a job or recommending a pay increase for someone with whom you have a close personal relationship and you must declare the relationship to your manager if such circumstances arise.
+Similarly if an investigation involves anyone you know personally which could lead to allegations of conflicts of interest. - Any personal financial connection with any organisation or company seeking work from the PIRC - Any personal relationship with another employee of the PIRC, the Commissioner or anyone seeking work with the PIRC.
+See Personal Relationships at Work Policy for further guidance